sea350/ustart_micro/README.md

 ## Installation

+The following need to be installed:

+- Git

+- Golang

+- Tree

+- Protoc

+- Protoc-gen-go (remember to export PATH on linux)

 Make sure you have golang, protoc (and all associated dependancies), olivere/elastic for elastic7 installed.

 Screen must be installed to easily run multiple services in tandem.